sagefy/sagefy/CONTRIBUTING.md

 - Use `kind` for kind or type.
 - When the number of kinds is unknown, use `tags` instead.
 - When the relationship is...
-    - 1 to 1: Should probably use embedding.
+    - 1 to 1: Probably use embedding.
 Otherwise, use the same ID for both.
     - 1 to many: Put the "1" ID into the "many" rows.
     - Many to many: Embed IDs, otherwise use a join table.